 What do you think?
 Should employment contracts count as legally viable contracts in Christian organizations?
-Would you want to sign a contract to work at a Christian ministry and then later be told, "Oh, this contract only serves to say that you, as an employee, have to abide by its terms.
-It doesn't obligate the organization at … Continue reading Religious Freedom vs. Taking God’s Name in Vain
+Would you want to sign a contract to work at a Christian ministry and then later be told, "Oh, this written contract only serves to say that you, as an employee, have to abide by its elaborate terms.
+This document called a … Continue reading Can a Christian Institution Take God’s Name in Vain?

 Easter 2018 Dear WCCC Elders, WCA Board, Selected Ministry Leaders, and Bill Hybels: It is with heartache that I send you this letter.
 I was completely stunned when I read the recent article in the Chicago Tribune.
 I had no idea before then of any such allegations against Bill.
 The reason I’m writing you is … Continue reading Part 2: #Me Too Regarding Bill Hybels

-I have a little mantra that I often say to my students and mentees: "Whatever we accept becomes acceptable."
+I have a little mantra: "Whatever we accept becomes acceptable."
 By this, I mean that we each get to choose where to draw the line with regard to what we say is okay.
-Then we vote with our actions--as well as our inactions--regarding what we are … Continue reading Whatever We Accept Becomes Acceptable
+Then we vote with our actions--as well as our inactions--regarding what we are willing to put up with.
+We do this as … Continue reading Whatever We Accept Becomes Acceptable

 Part of the reason why I personally believed the women who blew the whistle on Bill Hybels is because of the way he conducted himself privately with me when I was a volunteer and staff member at Willow Creek (1989-1997).
 You can read in my other post that on my first day on-the-job at Willow … Continue reading Part 1: #Me Too Regarding Bill Hybels